Outer London

-Outer London is the name for the group of London boroughs that form a ring around Inner London.
+Outer London is the group of London boroughs that form a ring around Inner London.
 Together, the inner and outer boroughs form London, the capital city of the United Kingdom.
+The population at the 2021 Census was 5,395,500, which means over 60% of the population of Greater London lives in Outer London.

+History

-These were areas that were not part of the County of London and became formally part of Greater London in 1965.
+Outer London consists of areas that were not part of the County of London and became formally part of London when Greater London was created 1965.
 An exception is North Woolwich, which was in the County of London but was transferred to Newham in 1965.

 London Government Act 1963

-The Outer London boroughs were defined by the London Government Act 1963.
+The nineteen Outer London boroughs were defined by the London Government Act 1963.
 The main difference between Inner and Outer London boroughs between 1965 and 1990 was that the outer boroughs were local education authorities.
 The statutory Outer London boroughs are: